Ancurio/mkxp/README.md

 ### macOS

+After having all the prerequisites, go to the `macos` directory and run `setup.command`.
+This will build all the remaining dependencies you need.

-Open the Xcode project, select the scheme you want (Universal and Apple Silicon options currently don't work with Intel Macs), and build.
+Following that, open the Xcode project, select the scheme you want (Universal and Apple Silicon options currently don't work with Intel Macs), and build.

 ### Windows/Linux

+After having all the prerequisites, go to the `windows` or `linux` directory and run `make`.
+This will build all the remaining dependencies you need.

 `source linux/vars.sh` or `source windows/vars.sh` depending on your platform, then run `meson build` and `ninja -C build`.